Useful German Words and Phrases to Survive Covid in Vienna

-For you as a visitor or inhabitant of Vienna the most important thing is that you never leave your apartment without a MNS.
-You have to wear it in all means of public transportation, including taxis, and all public buildings, especially in super markets.
+For you, as a visitor or inhabitant of Vienna, the most important thing is that you never leave your apartment without a MNS.
+You have to wear it on all means of public transportation, including taxis, and all public buildings, especially in supermarkets.
 We used to use face shields (Gesichtsvisiere) as well, which indeed covered the whole face.
-But it is now proven by scientists, that they don’t have the same protection to yourself and others as the masks, so they are forbidden now (from 7th of November).
+But it is now proven by scientists, that they don’t have the same protection for yourself and others as the masks, so they are forbidden now (from the 7th of November).

 The beauty of compounds continues: Ausgangsbeschränkungen

-From 8pm to 6am every day, no one is allowed to leave their apartment without a good reason, like work or physical and psychological wellbeing.
-This mainly aims to avoid people going on parties and getting drunk, as this raises the risk of being inconsiderate.
+From 8 pm to 6 am every day, no one is allowed to leave their apartment without a good reason, like work or physical and psychological wellbeing.
+This mainly aims to avoid people going to parties and getting drunk, as this raises the risk of being inconsiderate.
 This new law is limited until the beginning of December, but might be extended if the numbers won’t drop.
-The proper English term for this kind of regulation would be curfew, which is a nice word, don’t get us wrong.
+The proper English term for this kind of regulation would be a curfew, which is a nice word, don’t get us wrong.
 But how about Ausgangsbeschränkungen?
 Isn’t it fantastic?
 Try to say it three times in a row to practice your articulation.
-Die Ausgangsbeschränkung (Singular) is another one of those compounds we have talked about earlier: literally translated it would be something like restrictions on going out, while going out is meant as in going out of the house.
-In German you could also use -sperre instead of -beschränkung: a Sperre (f) would be translated to blockade, so quite literally there is something that keeps you from leaving your house.
+Die Ausgangsbeschränkung (Singular) is another one of those compounds we have talked about earlier: literally translated it would be something like restrictions on going out while going out is meant as in going out of the house.
+In German, you could also use -sperre instead of -beschränkung: a Sperre (f) would be translated to the blockade, so quite literally there is something that keeps you from leaving your house.

 Finally, something cute and easy: the baby elephant!